Join_list

 In Mexico and most of Central America, corn is elote.
 The word comes from the indigenous language Nahuatl.
 Grilled corn is a common street food and called elote asado, sold by eloteros.
 In South America the word for corn is choclo, derived from the Quechua word chuqllu.
 Quechua is an indigenous language from the Andes region of South America.
 In Venezuela, corn is called jojoto (origin unknown).
 Whether its elote, choclo or jojoto, they can mean corn on the cob or corn in a more general context.
 In Spain, corn is maíz and corn on the cob is mazorca de maíz.

-One Hundred Years of Solitude Coming to Netflix
+One Hundred Years of Solitude Launches on Netflix

 The novel was first published in 1967 and has been translated into 46 languages and sold about 50 million copies.
-The Netflix series will consist of 10 parts and will be filmed mostly in Colombia.
 One Hundred Years of Solitude uses magical realism to tell the story of seven generations (100 years) of the Buendía family in the mythical town of Macondo.
+See how the family deals with love, sex, poltics and the inescapability of their fate.
+When you watch it, pay close attention as there is a lot to see and absorb.

 Roma, Netflix’s Oscar-winning Movie